Welcome to the CFUW-Ottawa Interest Groups!

 Group III

-Literature Group III meets on the third Tuesday evening of the month at 7:30 at various women’s homes.
-This group is for women who live east of Bronson Ave.
-We read an eclectic mix of books including classic, prize winners, and books recommended by friends.
-We make sure all the the books are available (in various forms) at the Ottawa Public Library.
-Come join us and find out the interesting selection of books we are reading this year!
+Our group meets on the third Tuesday evening of the month at 7:30 pm at various women’s homes.
+This group is intended for members who live east of Bronson Ave.
+We read an eclectic mix of books including classic titles, prize winners and ones recommended by friends.
+We ensure all the books are available (in various formats) at the Ottawa Public Library.
+We start our meetings with refreshments and time to socialize, then a member reviews the chosen book followed by a group discussion.
+Books for the following year are chosen at a pot-luck dinner in June and we also enjoy a purely social holiday gathering in December.

 Group IV